-The Branch is exposed to credit risk, liquidity risk and foreign exchange risk from its financial instruments.
+The Branch is exposed to credit risk and liquidity risk from its financial instruments.
 Qualitative and quantitative analysis of the significant risks from the Branch's financial instruments is provided below by type of risk.

 (a) Credit risk:

 Credit risk primarily arises from the Branch's cash and cash equivalents and accounts receivable.
 The risk exposure is limited to their carrying amounts at the date of the statement of financial position.